Second Brigade, Second Division

 General Orders No.1, Headquarters, Rhode Island Militia, Providence, Providence County, Rhode Island, 16 April, 1861: The 1st Rhode Island Detached Militia was ordered to rendezvous at No.48 Broad Street, Providence, Providence County, Rhode Island, by General Orders No.1, Headquarters, Rhode Island Militia, Providence, Providence County, Rhode Island, on 17 April, 1861, dated 16 April, 1861.

-Newport, Newport County, to Providence, Providence County, Rhode Island, Company F, 17 April, 1861: The Newport Artillery (110), acting as infantry, was ordered to proceed by the steamer Perry at Sayers Wharf, on Thames Street, Newport, Newport County, Rhode Island, to Providence, Providence County, Rhode Island, at 1 PM on 17 April, 1861, and arrived at Railroad Hall, on Exchange Street, Providence, Providence County, Rhode Island, at 3 PM the same day.
+Newport, Newport County, to Providence, Providence County, Rhode Island, Company F, 17 April, 1861: The Newport Artillery (110/115), acting as infantry, was ordered to proceed by the steamer Perry at Sayers Wharf, on Thames Street, Newport, Newport County, Rhode Island, to Providence, Providence County, Rhode Island, at 1 PM on 17 April, 1861.

 Westerly, Washington County, to Providence, Providence County, Rhode Island, Company I, 18 April, 1861: The Westerly Rifles arrived by the New York, Providence & Boston Railroad at Providence, Providence County, Rhode Island, on 18 April, 1861.

-Special Orders No.5, Headquarters, First Rhode Island Detached Militia, Providence, Providence County, Rhode Island, 20 April, 1861: Lieutenant Colonel J S Pitman, 1st Rhode Island Detached Militia, was assigned to command the portion of the 1st Rhode Island Detached Militia not detailed in accordance with Special Orders No.2 by Special Orders No.5, Headquarters, First Rhode Island Detached Militia, Providence, Providence County, Rhode Island, on 20 April, 1861.
+Special Orders No.5, Headquarters, First Rhode Island Detached Militia, Providence, Providence County, Rhode Island, 20 April, 1861: Lieutenant Colonel J S Pitman, 1st Rhode Island Detached Militia, was assigned to command the second detachment of the 1st Rhode Island Detached Militia by Special Orders No.5, Headquarters, First Rhode Island Detached Militia, Providence, Providence County, Rhode Island, on 20 April, 1861.

-The first detachment of the 1st Rhode Island Detached Militia (544), under the command of Colonel A E Burnside and Major J S Slocum, was ordered to proceed by the steamer Empire State to New York City, New York County, New York, in the morning on 20 April, 1861, and was accompanied by Governor W Sprague.
-The first detachment arrived on the North/ Hudson River opposite Warren Street, New York City, New York County, New York, in the morning on 21 April, 1861.
+The first detachment of the 1st Rhode Island Detached Militia (545), under the command of Colonel A E Burnside and First Major J S Slocum, was ordered to proceed by the steamer Empire State to New York City, New York County, New York, in the afternoon on 20 April, 1861, and was accompanied by Governor W Sprague, State of Rhode Island.
+The first detachment arrived on the North/ Hudson River, opposite Warren Street, New York City, New York County, New York, in the morning on 21 April, 1861.

-Note: The first detachment of the 1st Rhode Island Detached Militia was accompanied by Colonels L B Frieze and W Goddard, Aides de Camp to Colonel A E Burnside, 1st Rhode Island Detached Militia, in the morning on 20 April, 1861, and the 1st Rhode Island Detached Militia embarked on the steamer Coatzacoalcos on the North/ Hudson River at 4 PM on 21 April, 1861.
+Note: The first detachment of the 1st Rhode Island Detached Militia was accompanied by Colonels L B Frieze and W Goddard, aide de camps to Colonel A E Burnside, 1st Rhode Island Detached Militia, in the morning on 20 April, 1861, and the 1st Rhode Island Detached Militia embarked on the steamer Coatzacoalcos on the North/ Hudson River at 4 PM on 21 April, 1861.

 Note: The 71st New York State Militia was ordered to Annapolis Junction, Howard County, Maryland, at 5.30 AM on 25 April, 1861, and the 71st New York State Militia, Company C, was stationed at Patuxent Forge, Anne Arundel County, Maryland, in the morning on 26 April, 1861.